 You can also do these exercises in the waiting room at the doctor’s clinic, while waiting at pharmacies, when you have stopped at the red signal light, while watching television, and more.

 You can restart the Kegel routine after delivery to promote healing, improve muscle tone and stimulate circulation.
 They help your muscles get back in shape.
-Do not be alarmed if you cannot sense the ‘squeeze and lift’.
+Do not be alarmed if you cannot sense the ‘squeeze and lift’ right away.
 It is because the perineum remains numb after delivery, but it gets to normal gradually in a couple of weeks.

 How Long Should You Continue Doing Kegels?

-You could do Kegels forever as they help in maintaining your pelvic strength and keep you away from urine incontinence, which comes with age.
-Your doctor would also suggest the same.
+You could continue to do your Kegels right throughout your life, as they help in maintaining your pelvic strength and will help avoid issues such as urine incontinence, which comes with age.
+Your doctor would likely suggest the same.

 Active Kegel exercises also protect you from pelvic organ prolapse, which is a common issue as you age.
-Prolapse causes urine incontinence, lower back pain, a sense of heaviness in the pelvic region, and discomfort during intercourse (8).
+Prolapse causes urine incontinence, lower back pain, a sense of heaviness in the pelvic region, as well as discomfort during intercourse (8).

 When Can You See The Results?